acacha/docs-1/eloquent-relationships.md

 <a name="has-many-through-many"></a>
 ### Has Many Through Many

 The "has-many-through-many" relationship provides a convenient short-cut for accessing distant relations via an intermediate many to many relation.
-Let's assume we have the typical many to many relationship between `User` model and `Group` model so we assign to the pivot table `memberships` the model `Membership`:
+Let's assume we have the typical many to many relationship between `User` model and `Group` model through pivot table `group_user`:

     users
         id - integer
         name - string

-    memberships
+    group_user
         id - integer
         user_id - integer
         group_id - integer